jfmartinz/ResourceHub/Programming Languages/PHP/readme.md

 ## Youtube

-The YouTube section will list recommended YouTube channels and playlists for learning PHP.
+> The YouTube section will list recommended YouTube channels and playlists for learning PHP.
 It will include curated content that covers various aspects of PHP development, from beginner tutorials to advanced topics.
 This section will provide learners with additional multimedia resources to complement their studies.

 ### YouTube Channels for Learning PHP

 <table width="100%">
  <tr>
-   <th>Channel Name</th>
+   <th>Resource Name</th>
    <th>Description</th>
  </tr>
  <tr>